skypjack/entt/docs/md/core.md

 const int i = entt::monostate<entt::hashed_string{"mykey"}>{};
 ```

-# Type info
+# Type support

-The `type_info` class template is meant to provide some basic information about
-types of all kinds.<br/>
+`EnTT` provides some basic information about types of all kinds.<br/>
+It also offers additional features that are not yet available in the standard
+library or that will never be.

+## Type info

-It's not a drop-in replacement for `std::type_info` but can provide similar
+This class template isn't a drop-in replacement for `std::type_info` but can
-information which are not implementation defined.
-Therefore, they can sometimes
+provide similar information which are not implementation defined at least.
-be even more reliable than those obtained otherwise.
+Therefore, they can sometimes be even more reliable than those obtained otherwise.

-## Type identifier

-One of the available information is the numeric identifier associated with a
+Currently, the only information available is the numeric identifier associated
-given type:
+with a given type:

 ```cpp
 auto id = entt::type_info<my_type>::id();